Art and craft research

 The educational reforms in the 1930s–1960s broke down barriers between the school and the community and led to significant and enduring shifts in the way people in Aotearoa thought about the arbitrary distinctions that are so often made between art and craft, teaching and learning, and education and work.

-Some of Aotearoa’s best known artists, sculptors and potters had their beginnings as itinerant art teachers working in Art and Craft branch of the Department of Education between 1940 and 1970 including Doreen Blumhardt, Ralph Hotere, Marilyn Webb, Katerina Mataira, Sandy Adsett, John Bevan Ford, Cliff Whiting, Jim Allen, and Clive Aldridge.
+Some of Aotearoa’s best known potters, painters, and sculptors had their beginnings as itinerant art teachers working in Art and Craft branch of the Department of Education between 1940 and 1970 including Doreen Blumhardt, Ralph Hotere, Marilyn Webb, Katerina Mataira, Sandy Adsett, John Bevan Ford, Cliff Whiting, Jim Allen, and Clive Aldridge.

-During the course of my research I was fortunate to interview a number of New Zealand potters, artists and teachers (and their students) whose work transformed the way art was taught in schools and demonstrated the important role social and cultural activities play in bringing communities together.
-Their fresh vision, insight, and expertise continues to shape my sense of expression, identity, and place as an artist in Aotearoa today.
+Over the course of my research, I had the privilege of interviewing New Zealand potters, artists, and teachers—along with their students—whose work revolutionised art education in schools and highlighted the vital role social and cultural activities play in fostering community connection.
+Their innovative vision, deep insight, and artistic expertise continue to shape my own sense of expression, identity, and place as an artist in Aotearoa today.

 Margaret MacDonald.
 'Richardson, Elwyn Stuart - Biography', Dictionary of New Zealand Biography, first published in 2020.
 Te Ara - the Encyclopedia of New Zealand,